The connection between gratitude and money

 Take time to see the big picture

 When people think about gratitude, they tend to think about the present moment.
-That’s a great place to start, but it’s also good to remember all the previous moments that led you to today.
+That’s a great place to start, but it’s also good to remember all the previous events that led you to today.
 Expand your grateful thinking to people and memories that bring you joy.

 In your financial life, let big-picture thinking point you toward the life you want to live.
 What are your financial goals for this year?
 In five years?
 How about 20 years from now?
 It’s easier to think about your finances now, but thinking down the road can help you make a plan to get there.